Sinus Headaches: Causes, Treatment, and Relief

 Before we can identify sinus headache treatments, it is important to understand the underlying problem.
 The term “sinuses” most commonly refers to the sinus cavities that are located around the eyes and the nose.
 These sinus cavities are empty spaces that play a critical role in maintaining moisture, purifying air, and vocal resonance.
 When the pathways to these sinus cavities become blocked, it prevents drainage, builds pressure, and often leads to infection.

 The pressure and inflammation result in pain that radiates throughout the face and head.
-Sinus headache and facial pain often increase with head movement and physical exertion.
+Sinus headaches and facial pain often increase with head movement and physical exertion.
 For this reason, many sinus patients avoid physical exercise and have difficulty with other daily tasks.

 Even simple movements such as standing up, sitting down, or bending over become triggers for pain.
 As a result, sinus symptoms prevent patients from doing the things that bring the most joy in life.